 Data on the NCSP-Register is regularly analysed and evaluated to improve the NCSP and further inform best practice for the management of women in the NCSP.

 In this section

-Legislation requires regular, independent reviews of the NCSP to be undertaken.
-The second such review was prepared in late 2014 and took place in the first half of 2015.
+Part 4A Section 112O of the Health Act 1956 requires regular, independent reviews of the NCSP to be undertaken.
+The third such review took place in the second half of 2018.

 Over the last year the National Cervical Screening Programme has been progressing changes to section 112J of Part 4A of the Health Act 1956.

 The Ministerial Inquiry into the under-reporting of cervical smear abnormalities in Gisborne (the Inquiry) was charged with finding the reasons for the apparently high under-reporting of abnormal smears in the Tairawhiti region, and whether there was evidence of wider systemic issues.

 The National Kaitiaki Group ensures protection of Māori women’s cervical screening data.